danicat/pacgo/step01/README.md

 )
 ```

-The `os.Open()` function return a pair of values: a file and an error.
+The `os.Open()` function returns a pair of values: a file and an error.
 Returning multiple values from a function is a common pattern in Go, specially for returning errors.

 ```go
 f, err := os.Open("maze01.txt")